 Want another tea idea to promote good health?
 Ask for the doctor in the house with this Dr. Feelgood Tea!
 Ginger Lemon and Honey fight flu also!

 Ginger Lemon and Honey Tea Dr. Feelgood Tea

-If you decide to make this turmeric tea with ginger and lemon be sure to take a photo and share it with us using #waxingkararecipes on Instagram.
-We love seeing your photos and we often share with our followers!
+If you decide to make this turmeric tea with ginger and lemon, take a photo and share it with us using #waxingkararecipes on Instagram.
+We love seeing your photos, and we often share them with our followers!

 Lemon, Ginger and Turmeric Tea

 - Ginger root

 - Cut off a 1/2 inch piece of each root.

 - Use a vegetable peeler to remove the skin from the root, and then thinly slice into a tall mug.

 - Pour boiling hot water on top of sliced roots.